tsnellgrove/dark_castle3/doc/to_do.md

 	- RECONSIDER: 'take axe' case is not easy to fake out... maybe I do need an interupt() module after all??
 - TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?

+- TBD: update get_hand_item() to return None if hand_list is empty
+- TBD: sort out active_gs.get_room() => move to .map & std w/ map.get_obj_room()

 *** story-driven updates ***

 - TBD: "what would your mothter say" error to "What would your Nana say?"
 - TBD: update winning condition to reading scroll while sitting on throne?
 - TBD: Stone Coffer => no-lid box ?

+- TBD: Description updates:
+	- TBD: hedgehog updates
+		- describe as "stallwart"
+		- Have the hedgehog think burt is playing if he attacks with a non-weapon; starts making wax-on, wax-off motions with paws
+		- Upate water_bottle to Enchanter jug
+		- Update shiny_sword to Zork I elven sword
+	- TBD: Updatate the trademark on the stale_biscuits...
+		- perhaps the biscuits say "Nana's" - or better yet, have a sword-and-key emblam on them?
+		- backstory of Nana fondly feeding hedgehog biscuits back when she was at the castle?

+- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?

 *** Re-diagram modules ***